Heartbeat City (song)

 "Heartbeat City" is a song by American rock band the Cars from their fifth studio album of the same name (1984).
-It was released in September 1985 as the album's sixth and final single.
+It was released on September 23, 1985 as the album's sixth and final single.

 Background

 Original US pressings of the LP and cassette versions listed the title of "Heartbeat City" as "Jacki".

 "Heartbeat City" was one of the four songs performed by the Cars during their performance on Live Aid in 1985, along with "You Might Think", "Drive", and "Just What I Needed".

 Release

 "Heartbeat City" was released internationally as the sixth and final single from the Heartbeat City album; the B-side was "Why Can't I Have You".
 The song charted at number 78 in the United Kingdom and number 75 in Australia.
 Prior to its single release, "Heartbeat City" appeared as the B-side of "You Might Think" in the United States and "Why Can't I Have You" in the United Kingdom.